X

 Link

-The rem variables for TDDFT-1D calculations are similar to those for CIS calculations.
-The following rem variables are used to control the TDDFT-1D calculation:
+The rem variables for TDDFT-1D calculations are similar to those for CIS calculations and the following $rem variables are used to control TDDFT-1D.

 CIS1D_N_ROOTS